-Many of these events are free.
-Others are very affordable.
-While you're at the World Trade Month website, make sure to sign up for the email newsletter to be notified about any additional events that might be added.
-Plus, we'll be publishing a fun fact about world trade each day in May!
+While you're at the World Trade Month website, make sure to sign up for the email newsletter to be notified when new events are added.
+Plus, we'll publish an interesting fact about world trade each day in May!

 World Trade Month Webinar Highlights

 This year's free online webinars include:

 - Monday, May 3: World Trade Month Kickoff Event—International Trade Snapshot: Past, Present and Future